 This is another food for this loving breed.
 It’s specially formulated to provide a quality diet to your Labrador Retriever.
 While the lab belongs to the group of large dogs, he’s still a different breed from the rest, which means he has specific needs for his health.

 There is prebiotics in this food to aid in digestion.
 The addition of fiber further boosts its nutritional profile.
 Every lab needs a balanced diet that contains more than just protein.
 This food derives its protein from chicken.

 There are no ingredients that may trigger adverse reactions, such as soy and wheat.
 It’s also packed with essential minerals to preserve his joints for as long as he lives.
 Knowing the lab is an active dog, his food should consist of nutrition to keep joints healthy.

-Besides, it’s also loaded with glucosamine and chondroitin, two compounds known for their properties to maintain joint health.
+Besides, it’s also loaded with glucosamine and chondroitin, two compounds are known for their properties to maintain joint health.
 On top of that, this product has no additions that could potentially trigger health issues, like wheat and artificial colors & preservatives.

 If what you give to your lab concerns you, then be careful with your selection of dog food.
 There are quite a lot of choices out there.
 Some are intended for only the lab breed, while others are designed for large breeds in general.

 Which is better?
-Well, if possible, you should find a food specially formulated for the breed you’re raising because that means the company had done proper research prior to manufacturing of that product.
+Well, if possible, you should find a food specially formulated for the breed you’re raising because that means the company had done proper research prior to manufacturing that product.
 This makes the food work more effectively when given to the particular breed.